- Red Hat Enterprise Linux (RHEL) with the High Availability Add-On

 cifs exports -

-ctdb - in RHEL Resilient Storage deployments.
+ctdb - in RHEL High Availability deployments.
 Users of

-ctdb in RHEL Resilient Storage clusters should adhere to these policies in order to be eligible for assistance from Red Hat Support with the appropriate product support subscriptions.
+ctdb in RHEL High Availability clusters should adhere to these policies in order to be eligible for assistance from Red Hat Support with the appropriate product support subscriptions.

 Supported releases: Red Hat supports use of

-ctdb in all RHEL 7 releases, and in RHEL 6 Update 2 and later.
+ctdb in all RHEL 7 and RHEL 8 releases, and in RHEL 6 Update 2 and later.
 That is, in RHEL 6

-ctdb should be installed on a system that uses kernel, base operating system, High Availability and Resilient Storage packages from RHEL 6 Update 2 or later.
+ctdb should be installed on a system that uses kernel, base operating system, High Availability, and (if GFS2 is used) Resilient Storage packages from RHEL 6 Update 2 or later.

 samba policies and requirements apply: When using